Order of Nakhimov: Soviet and pre September 2010 award description

 The Order of Nakhimov 1st class was of multi part construction consisting of a gold five pointed star displaying radiant rays, the bottom arm pointing straight down, a silver five pointed star with each arm ending in a naval sea anchor, its upper arm pointing straight up with the rays of the gold star protruding between its arms, a central gold medallion covered with dark enamel and the gold left profile relief image of the bust of admiral Nakhimov over two laurel branches at the center of the medallion, above the admiral's head along the medallion's upper circumference, the inscription in gilt letters "ADMIRAL NAKHIMOV" (АДМИРАЛ НАХИМОВ).
 The hammer and sickle bisected the laurel branches on the central medallion.
 Five triangular red rubies were affixed to the silver star, one on each arm pointing out from the central medallion's outer edge.
 On the reverse of the silver star, a threaded screw and a 33 mm in diameter nut arrangement for attachment to clothing.
 The maker's (mint) mark was located at the upper part of the gold star's reverse, the award serial number was hand etched in the lower part.
 The Order of Nakhimov 2nd class was of two part construction and made entirely of silver with red enamel in lieu of rubies.

 The only noticeable difference between the Soviet and early Russian Federation variants was the abrogation of the hammer and sickle from the latter.

 Soviet recipients (partial list)

 The Order first class was awarded 82 times, including twice to naval units, such as the 1st torpedo-boat brigade of Sevastopol and the 1st Red Banner torpedo-boat brigade of the Baltic Fleet.
+The first award of the Order first class was to Lieutenant-General Pyotr Morgunov on 16 May 1944.
 The Order second class was awarded 469 times, including twice to naval units.

 The individuals listed below were awarded the Soviet variant of the Order of Nakhimov 1st class: